UniversalDevicesInc/udi_python_interface/API.md

 `customdata` key / value pairs of node server specific data.

+`nsdata` developer defined data saved to NS store db and passed on to node server.

 `customtypedparams`  A list of custom parameter definitions.
 The UI uses this for more complex parameter specifications than the key/value pairs above.
 A parameter definition consist of the following: